 You will also complete a 15,000-word dissertation.

-A UK honours degree (upper second-class honours or international equivalent) and a year's appropriate professional experience.
+A UK undergraduate honours degree (upper second-class honours or international equivalent) and relevant professional experience.

 See international equivalent qualifications on the International Office website.

 Further information about English language requirements

 |Admissions statement||Read the programme admissions statement for important information on entry requirements, the application process and supporting documents required.|

 We offer academic and personal development opportunities to equip you for the intellectual, social and personal challenges you will encounter during your career.
 Our overarching goal is to enable our graduates to display the following characteristics:

 - Equipped to demonstrate impact, excellence and distinctiveness in their chosen field